John N. Dennis: Elected office

 Legislative redistricting in 1969 placed three incumbents in two Assembly seats: Dennis, Republican Kenneth T. Wilson, and Democrat Frank J. Dodd.
 Wilson and Dennis won, with 28,233 and 27,890 votes, respectively.
 His victory over Dodd was just 874 votes, 27,890 to 27,016.
 Democrat William J. Fusco ran fourth with 24,658 votes.
 Dodd would later return to the Assembly, move up to the Senate, serve as New Jersey Senate President and seek the Democratic nomination for Governor of New Jersey in 1981.

-In 1971, when Rinaldi declined to seek re-election, Dennis ran with Republican Carl Orechio.
-They defeated Democrats Peter A. Torre, Jr. and David W. Conrad, by more than 7,500 votes.
+After Rinaldi declined to seek re-election in 1971, Dennis ran with Republican Carl Orechio.
+They defeated Democrats Peter A. Torre Jr. and David W. Conrad, by more than 7,500 votes.

-Dennis lost his bid for re-election to a fourth term in the Democratic landslide of 1973, running in the newly created 27th district, which included northern Essex County suburbs of Nutley, Montclair, Bloomfield, Glen Ridge, Verona, Caldwell, Essex Fells and Cedar Grove.
+Dennis lost his bid for re-election to a fourth term in the Democratic landslide of 1973, running in the newly created 27th Legislative District, which included northern Essex County suburbs of Nutley, Montclair, Bloomfield, Glen Ridge, Verona, Caldwell, Essex Fells and Cedar Grove.
 In the general election, Orechio was narrowly re-elected, 27,395 votes to 26,877 votes, against Democrat James J. Mills of Glen Ridge.
-The top vote getter in that race was Democrat Robert Ruane with 28,465 votes.
+The top vote getter in that race was Democrat Robert M. Ruane with 28,465 votes.
 Dennis finished fourth with 25,764 votes.

 In 1975, Dennis mounted a successful comeback bid, defeating Ruane 26,471 to 23,404.
 Orechio finished first with 26,773, and Democrat Herbert Lev finished fourth with 18,886 votes.

 Dennis decided to run for the New Jersey Senate in 1977, taking on one-term Democrat Carmen Orechio, Carl Orechio's brother.
 He won 78% of the vote in the Republican primary against Francis M. Adams, but lost the general election to Orechio by 918 votes, 25,773 (51%)to 24,855 (49.%).